-The curriculum and structure of the program are governed by the Theater Studies Degree Program and Examination Regulations.
+The curriculum of the program is governed by the Degree Program and Examination Regulations.
 The regulations contain detailed descriptions of the contents and qualification goals of each individual module, as well as a sample curriculum.
-In addition, they define the examination requirements of each module and list the credit points for each module or course as well as the workload in hours for the entire course of study.
+In addition, they define the examination requirements of each module and the master’s exam.
+They list the credit points for each module as well as the workload in hours for the entire course of study.

 The application and admission procedure is centrally organized by Freie Universität Berlin.

-For more information on application deadlines etc., visit: Application and Admission
+Fore more information on application deadlines etc., visit: Application and Admission.

 Please also see the information on Transferring between Higher Education Institutions in Higher Semesters.

 To be admitted to the M.A. program, applicants need to submit proof of the following:

 - B.A. in Film Studies or equivalent university degree corresponding to the curriculum of the B.A. in Film Studies at Freie Universität Berlin.

 - For graduates of foreign universities: advanced German language proficiency.
 For more information on the required documentation, see here.